Maine Court Records

 - Vehicle seizure or forfeiture

-What constitutes a Civil Violation in Maine?
+What Constitutes A Civil Violation in Maine?

-In Maine, all acts that are forbidden by law but not punishable by prison terms are civil violations.
-They are not considered criminal offenses and they are enforceable by public officials in a civil action.
+In Maine, the term "civil violation" refers to all acts that are forbidden by law but not punishable by prison terms.
+They are not considered criminal offenses, and they are enforceable by public officials in a civil action.
 Civil violations may be punished by fines, sanctions, or other forms of penalties.
-According to the Maine criminal code (17-A M.R.S.A §4-B), offenses that are designated crimes without imprisonment are civil violations.
-In Maine, civil violations are the least serious offenses.
-They include violations of municipal laws, minor traffic infractions, and possession of small amounts of marijuana.

 What are some examples of Civil Violations in Maine?